liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 The two lists of files exist for performance reasons because unauthenticated users usually do not utilize all the JavaScript that is available.
-See the property `javascript.barebone.enabled`{.western} for more information on the logic of when the barebone list is used and when the everything list is used and how to customize that logic.
+See the property `javascript.barebone.enabled` for more information on the logic of when the barebone list is used and when the everything list is used and how to customize that logic.

 The list of files are also merged and packed for further performance improvements.
-See the property `javascript.fast.load`{.western} for more details.
+See the property `javascript.fast.load` for more details.

 Specify the list of barebone files.